cgrzemba/py_samfs/README.md

 py_samfs
 ========

-Python Binding for Oracles&lt;-Sun&lt;-LSC SamFS API
+Python Binding for Oracle&lt;-Sun&lt;-LSC SamFS API

 This Python Binding is created by SWIG on top of the C-API